 - waiting for a COVID-19 test result

 - self-isolating - read more about self-isolation.

 Health care workers should be extra vigilant with hygiene practices at social gatherings to avoid infection.

 Use basic hygiene

-Use good hygiene such as frequent hand washing with soap and water, and cough and sneeze into your elbow.
+Use good hygiene such as frequent hand washing with soap and water, and if you cough and sneeze, do so into your elbow.
 Use hand sanitiser if provided.

 To help prevent further spread of COVID-19 and other viruses (eg, the common cold or influenza) you may want to keep up physical distancing where possible.
 While the risk of exposure to COVID-19 is low, it may re-emerge and you should always follow basic hygiene to prevent spreading any virus (eg, the common cold or influenza) that can be easily spread when people get together.

 People at higher risk of COVID-19 infection are encouraged to take extra precautions when leaving home to protect your own health.
 Use your judgement.
 You may want to avoid large gatherings as much as possible.